Presentation of Arctic animals for preschoolers. Presentation "The Extraordinary Arctic". Progress of direct educational activities

 Slide 18

 The musk ox is similar to bulls, but stands closer to mountain sheep.
-Very thick and long hairline.
+Very thick and long hair.
 The horns are very thick, curved at the base.
 Both females and males have horns.
 It feeds on lichens, mosses and herbaceous vegetation.

 Slide 19